madhug-nadig/articles/_posts/2017-11-04-understanding-genetic-algorithms-and-python-implementation-machine-learning.md

 Mutation also ensures to maintain diversity within the population and prevents premature convergence or over fitting.

+### Termination

+Although in nature evolution keeps going on, we only want to run an algorithm a finite amount of time.
+For this, genetic algorithms usually have a termination condition.
+Once this condition is met, the algorithm stops recreating populations and will emit the last created generation as the solution.

+Termination conditions usually fall into one of the three:

+1. The overall fitness of the population is above a certain, predefined threshold.
+2. After many generations, there is no improvement seen in fitness.
+3. A predefined absolute number of generations have been created.

 # How Genetic Algorithms Work:

 In genetic algorithms, **we generate a random list of population, each member of which can be our potential optimal solution.
 Using processes like mutation and cross over, we will evolve this population to reach some level "optimality" based on our Selection criteria.** Each application of mutation and cross over creates a new generation of population and each new generation of population is more fit and optimal than the previous generation.